Dubravka Đedović: Minister of Mining and Energy

 Initially, it was speculated that Đedović would be appointed minister for public investments, but on 23 October 2022 it was announced that she would instead serve as the minister of mining and energy in the third cabinet of Ana Brnabić.
 She was sworn in on 26 October, succeeding Zorana Mihajlović.
 Vreme, a weekly news magazine, stated that "she would symbolize the pro-Western orientation at least of her department". Đedović is supportive of accession of Serbia to the European Union.

 During her first week in office, Đedović announced that the government should consider reforming the energy sector.
 In early November 2022, Đedović announced the increase of price of electricity and stated that "lithium mining should be considered"; a few days later, she stated that "Serbia will be an important source of rare minerals in the world".

 Personal life

-According to Đedović, her parents were engineers; her father was an entrepreneur in Yugoslavia, while her mother worked at a Slovakian company.
+According to Đedović, her parents were engineers; her father was an entrepreneur in Yugoslavia, while her mother worked at a Slovak company.
 She was married to Christophe Nègre, a French-Luxembourgish entrepreneur, until 2020, and has four children in total; two of them were adopted.
 She speaks English, French, Italian, and Russian. Đedović describes herself as yugo-nostalgic.
 Her second marriage is with Serbian composer Damir Handanović on 2023 with whom she is expecting a child.